matcauthon49/blog/content/posts/marcieblane.md

 [^2]: As a side note, it is interesting that I am interpreting a dream *about* *Mulholland Drive*, which is itself (famously) a movie that takes place in a dream—indeed, most interpretations of the scene I talked about conclude that the scene is taking place within a dream in the context of the movie itself.
 So I was dreaming the dream from *Mulholland Drive*, but my own interpretation is different from how the dream should be interpreted in the movie.
 In the movie the dreamer is Naomi Watts, but in the context of my own dream the dreamer is Theroux (which is the character I am projected onto).

 [^3]: Listening to pre-1960s music is something I do with some frequency, but it is always an **event**—post-‘60s music is just what I listen to on the daily, so it can’t really be counted as such.
 But whenever I fall into these spans of listening to old pop a fun exercise is always to listen to something quite mild like The Beatles’ *I Want to Hold Your Hand* or The Kinks’ *You Really Got Me* immediately after—with that pre-‘60s context in mind, these songs sound insane.
 Maybe the only legitimate descriptor is that they sound like, well, as if the devil somehow made his way into your stereo.

+[^4]: I find, very often, that I am lambasted with accusations of being an Americophile.
+Although I will always have the sullen defense that I partially grew up around those parts, it is not really a description I would call inaccurate.
+I am, fortunately or unfortunately, completely obsessed with the United States and its history and culture.
+Less so with the current era of the country, being what it is, but in that regard I am in some sense beat—like it or not, we all live in the United States today, no matter where our geolocation lies.

+[^5]: This is not my idea.
+Read the best essay I’ve ever read on sports: David Foster Wallace’s *How Tracy Austin Broke My Heart*.